mk-fg/pretty-yaml/README.rst

 * "force_embed" option (default=yes) to avoid having &id stuff scattered all over the output.
 Might be more useful to disable it in some specific cases though.

-* "&id" anchors, if used, get labels from the keys they get attached to, not just meaningless enumerators.
+* "&idXYZ" anchors, when needed, get labels from the keys they get attached to, not just meaningless enumerators, e.g. "&users_-_admin" instead.

 * "string_val_style" option to only apply to strings that are values, not keys, i.e::